nabsul/WordPressPluginAnalytics/README.md

 - `dotnet run datalake upload` to upload the two extraction files to Data Lake storage
 - `dotnet run datalake submit` to run the Analytics job
 - `dotnet run datalake download` to download the results from Data Lake storage

+You can also use `dotnet run datalake list-files` and `dotnet run datalake list-jobs` to see files and jobs in your data lake account.